-At Engineering, collaboration with the business community and the wider society by both researchers and students has high priority.
-The faculty has more than 250 cooperation agreements with external partners and a study by the Danish Confederation of Industry (2016) shows that Danish companies rank Aalborg University as Denmark's best university to partner with.
+In 2016, the faculty signed more than 450 cooperation agreements with external partners, and a study by the Danish Confederation of Industry (2016) shows that Danish companies rank Aalborg University as Denmark's best university to partner with.

 Internationally, the faculty distinguishes itself with high placement on a number of reputable rankings of the world’s universities.
 These include AAU being number 7 in the world in Electronic and Electrical Engineering on the Shanghai Academic Ranking of World Universities 2016.
 And in the U.S. News & World Report rankings AAU is number 18 in Engineering.